-- ► This can be set with the ATEX/IECEx model when a language other than English has been set.
-The item does not appear in display mode in other cases. - ▶ The display language setting is retained even when the power is turned off. - Set the display language using [LANGUAGE] in user mode.
+- ▶ This can be set when a language other than English has been set. - The display language setting is retained even when the power is turned off. - Set the display language using [LANGUAGE] in user mode.
 (Refer to '7-4-5 Setting the display language'.) - If the return to English display function is disabled in [Disp mode item] of the setup program sold separately, this setting item will no longer appear in display mode.
 (The default setting is enabled.) - Press the DISP/ESC button several times on the measurement mode screen to display the LANGUAGE CHANGE screen. - 2 Press the POWER/ENTER button.
 If you do not wish to set, press the DISP/ESC button. - 3 Press the POWER/ENTER button.